Security posture

 PSBTs travel, signatures travel, private material does not.

-Current support: Trezor Safe 3, Model T, and Safe 5 for full register + sign flows; Ledger Nano X and Nano S Plus for full register + sign flows.
+Current support: Trezor Safe 3, Model T, and Safe 5 for public-root export and signing; Ledger Nano X and Nano S Plus for public-root export, wallet-policy registration, and signing.
 No other wallets are currently wired.
-BitBox02, Coldcard, and Jade are on the roadmap, each gated on the same signing-model review.
+BitBox02, Coldcard, and Jade remain roadmap candidates, gated on the same signing-model review.

 Non-custodial by design.